Resources / Study Break

 Senior year can be one of the most stressful times in a student’s life, especially for those applying to college.
 In addition to juggling school work, family responsibilities, social relationships, jobs, and extracurricular activities, many high school seniors are also navigating an unfamiliar and highly competitive college admissions landscape, figuring out how to finance their education, and making big decisions about their future.

-In October, we surveyed* registered users of CollegeData who graduated from high school in 2023 — as well as current high school seniors graduating in 2024 — to find out what caused them stress, how stress affected them, and what resources helped them deal with stress.
+We surveyed* registered users of CollegeData who graduated from high school in 2024 to find out what caused them stress, how stress affected them, and what resources helped them deal with stress.

 • Applying to college